dmbarbour/glas/docs/GlasProg.md

 Not sure exactly what I want here, however.

-### Projection?
-Defer.

-My idea with projection is that we can extend '%an.log' to instead describe interactive debug views in terms of projectional editors over local registers and such.
-The main distinction from logging is interactivity.
-With logging the assumption is that messages are serialized into a log for future review, while for projections we're letting users directly peek and poke into a running system.

 ### Content-Addressed Storage

 Annotations can transparently guide use of content-addressed storage for large data.
 The actual transition to content-addressed storage may be transparently handled by a garbage collector.
 Access to representation details may be available through reflection APIs but should not be primitive or pervasive.